Evil Queen (Disney): Film and television

 The Queen is featured in some Disney television specials like Our Unsung Villains (1956) and Disney's Greatest Villains (1977).
-Segments of the Queen's appearance are also shown in A Disney Halloween (1981) and in Disney's Halloween Treat (1982).
-She makes small cameo appearances in the animated series Disney's House of Mouse, voiced by Susanne Blakeslee (where she is seen sitting with Lady Tremaine in her queen form, and with Madam Mim and Witch Hazel in her witch form) and in the films Who Framed Roger Rabbit (1988) and Runaway Brain (1995), shown there in her witch form.
+Segments of the Queen's appearance are also shown in A Disney Halloween (1981) and Disney's Halloween Treat (1982).
+She makes small cameo appearances in the animated series House of Mouse, voiced by Susanne Blakeslee (where she is seen sitting with Lady Tremaine in her queen form, and with Madam Mim and Witch Hazel in her witch form) and in the films Who Framed Roger Rabbit (1988) and Runaway Brain (1995), shown there in her witch form.

-In the live-action television special Disney's Golden Anniversary of Snow White (1987), the Queen is played by Jane Curtin in a parodic scenario.
+In the television special Disney's Golden Anniversary of Snow White (1987), the Queen is played by Jane Curtin in a parodic scenario.
 She casts a spell on Grumpy in an attempt to get him to persuade the other Dwarfs to retire and destroy the original film after the 50 years.
 After the failure of this, her Mirror convinces her to finally quit "this whole curse business" and focus on her current career as a television horror host.

-The Queen (voiced by Susanne Blakeslee) is the main villain in the 2005 direct-to-video animated film Once Upon a Halloween, but appears only in the Witch version despite misleading cover art (furthermore, only her shadow is shown).
+The Queen (voiced by Susanne Blakeslee) is the main villain in the 2005 animated film Once Upon a Halloween, but appears only in the Witch version despite misleading cover art (furthermore, only her shadow is shown).
 In it, the Queen plots to conquer Halloween and asks her cauldron to show several villains to which one of them helps her in her plan.
 The cauldron also explains its origins as it is one of the cauldrons formerly owned by the three witches from The Black Cauldron.
-Eventually, the cauldron turns against the Wicked Queen and makes her vanish into nothingness.
+Eventually, the cauldron turns against the Queen and makes her vanish into nothingness.

-Early on into the project that would become the mostly live-action film Enchanted (2007), it was actually supposed to be a direct-to-video animated sequel to Disney's Snow White (with a working title of "Snow White 2") in which Narissa (back then often misspelled as "Noriss") was the evil Queen's sister who would kidnap six of the dwarfs to lure Snow White, the Prince, and their 13-year-old daughter Rose aided by Dopey, into a trap.
-In the ultimately unrelated story of the released film, Susan Sarandon's character of Queen Narissa still had her characteristics, powers, and physical features were inspired by the Queen from Snow White as well as by Maleficent from Sleeping Beauty.
-Hank Tucker's storyboard shows how Narissa would appear as just the Evil Queen in an early version of the film's animated opening.